bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 Our first animation is cool, but a bit jumpy.
 To make it smoother we can add more frames.

-- Change the final frame from 9 to 35, so that the animation will have 36 frames in total
+- Change the final frame from `9` to `35`, so that the animation will have 36 frames in total.

 ![](media/67-animation-smoother.png)